The short version

 The test drive principle

 Early on, most businesses do not yet know which AI model is the right fit.
-Some tasks need the reasoning power of a frontier model like Claude Opus.
-Others are perfectly served by a smaller, cheaper model.
-The cloud lets you experiment freely, switch models in minutes, and measure your real-world usage before making any hardware commitments.
-Think of it as renting before you buy.
+Some tasks need the reasoning of a frontier model like Claude Opus.
+Others are served just as well by a smaller, cheaper model.
+The cloud lets you switch models in minutes and measure your real usage before committing to any hardware.
+Rent before you buy.

 Tools and connectivity